xdp-project/bpf-examples/pping/README.md

 (pping)](https://github.com/pollere/pping) utility using XDP (on ingress) and TC-BPF (on egress) for the packet capture logic.

+## Why eBPF pping?
+When evaluating network performance the focus has traditionally been on throughput.
+However, for many applications latency may be an equally or even more important metric.
+The [bufferbloat project](https://www.bufferbloat.net/projects/) has for many years tried to raise awareness of the importance of network latency, and more specifically the negative effects on QoE that an increase in latency due to oversized packet buffers can have.
+Being able to measure network latency is therefore essential for understanding network performance, and may also prove useful when troubleshooting applications or network missconfigurations.

+The most well known tool for measuring network latency is probably ping, which reports a Round Trip Time (RTT) to a target node by sending a message and measuring the time until it gets a response.
+Due to being standardized as part of the ICMP protocol, ping is universally available and usually a good first choice to determine the idle latency between two specific nodes.
+But the fundamental approach of actively sending out additional network traffic to measure network latency has several problems.

+1. It introduces additional network overhead.
+While a single ICMP packet every second is negligible on most links, increasing the granularity of RTT reports requires sending packets at a higher rate which could add up to considerable overhead on slower links.

+2. It only reports the RTT between a single pair of nodes.
+To get overview of the latency in a large network would require running ping between every possible pairing which is cumbersome and does not scale well.

+3. It only provides the latency experienced by the ICMP echos.
+This latency does not necessarily correspond with latency experienced by traffic from other applications.
+Running ping in isolation from other traffic will likely fail to capture an increase in latency that can be caused by buffer bloat.
+Even if ping is run concurrently with other traffic, the ping traffic may be treated differently due to for example active queue management, or even routed differently because of e.g. a load balancer.

+Passive ping (pping) uses a different approach that avoids these issues.
+Instead of sending out additional network traffic, pping looks at existing traffic and reports the RTT experienced by this traffic.
+This means that pping adds no network overhead, can report RTTs to any hosts for which regular network traffic is passing through, regardless if it's being run on an endhost or a middlebox, and the reported latency corresponds to the network latency experienced by the real application traffic.

+Kathleen Nichols proved the feasibility of this approach by implementing pping for TCP traffic, based on the TCP timestamp option.
+Kathie's C++ implementation, like most userspace programs, uses the traditional but rather inefficient technique of copying packet headers to userspace and parsing them there.
+At high line rates copying all packet headers to userspace is very resource demanding, and it may not be possible for the program to keep up with the network traffic, leading to it missing packets.

+With eBPF pping we want to leverage the power of eBPF to fix this inefficiency.
+Using eBPF, the packets can be parsed directly in kernel space while they pass through the network stack, without ever being copied to userspace.
+This approach allows pping to keep up with higher line rates and imposes less overhead.
+Furthermore, eBPF pping adds some additional features, such as JSON output, and extends it beyond TCP so it can be used to monitor a wider range of traffic.

 ## Simple description
 Passive Ping (PPing) is a simple tool for passively measuring per-flow RTTs.
 It can be used on endhosts as well as any (BPF-capable Linux) device which can see